paritytech/substrate/docs/node-template-release.md

-# Node Template Release Process
+# Substrate Node Template Release Process

-1. It has to be in a github checkout directory with your current work committed into `https://github.com/paritytech/substrate/`, because this is where the build script will check out from.
+1. This release process has to be run in a github checkout Substrate directory with your work committed into `https://github.com/paritytech/substrate/`, because the build script will check the existence of your current git commit ID in the repository.

 	Assume you are in root directory of Substrate.
 Run:

 	```bash
 	cd .maintain/